asapdiscovery/asap-fitness.github.io/experiments/sars2/posts/XBB.1.5_ACE2_binding_serum_escape_cell_entry.md

 Study by {{ $frontmatter.author.join(', ') }}, et al. The pre-print for this study is <a v-bind:href="$frontmatter.paper">here</a>.

-## Effects of mutations to XBB.1.5 spike on escape from serum antibodies, spike-mediated cell entry, and ACE2 binding
+## Effects of mutations to XBB.1.5 spike on escape from serum antibodies, ACE2-mediated cell entry, and ACE2 binding

 Plot below shows how mutations to XBB.1.5 spike affect ACE2 binding, XBB breakthrough sera escape, and ACE2-mediated cell entry.
 Serum escape data is and average escape of sera from 10 individual with who all had XBB* breakthrough infection.
 ACE2 binding experiments were done with monomeric ACE2.
 Cell entry experiments were performed using 293T cells overexpressing ACE2.